Family trusts and wealth preservation trusts

 A trust is an entity defined in the Civil code of Quebec which, although not having complete juridical personality, enjoys many of its attributes, notably an autonomous patrimony distinct of any of the trust actors, whether it be the settlor, the trustees or the beneficiaries.

 Essentially, there are three actors in a trust: the settlor, the trustees and the beneficiaries.

 The trustees manage the affairs of the trust and decide of any distributions of its revenues and/or capital at their discretion.
-A trustee may not act alone as such if he is also a beneficiary of the trust.
+A trustee may not act alone as such if they are also a beneficiary of the trust.
 A second trustee, who is not a beneficiary of the trust, must therefore be chosen.

 As for the beneficiaries, they are entitled to receive revenue and/or capital distributions from the trust at the trustees' discretion.
-The beneficiaries will usually be the entrepreneur, members of his(her) immediate family as well as any other person, company, trust, charity, etc. that he(she) wishes to be designated as such in the trust deed.
+The beneficiaries will usually be the entrepreneur, members of their immediate family as well as any other person, company, trust, charity, etc. that they wish to be designated as such in the trust deed.
 It is also possible to designate additional beneficiaries after the trust is settled.
-This is done through an election mecanism for which an elector is designated in the trust deed.
-However, these elected beneficiaries must be specifically provided for in the trust deed either directly of indirectly, i.e. chosen from a defined category of persons such as the ascendants or descendants of any beneficiary.
-In the specific case of an asset protection trust, the person having transferred a part of his(her) patrimony in the trust for asset protection purposes will usually be the only beneficiary of the trust.
+This is done through an election mechanism for which an elector is designated in the trust deed.
+However, these elected beneficiaries must be specifically provided for in the trust deed either directly or indirectly, i.e. chosen from a defined category of persons such as the ascendants or descendants of any beneficiary.
+In the specific case of an asset protection trust, the person having transferred a part of their patrimony in the trust for asset protection purposes will usually be the only beneficiary of the trust.